spxdpa/davidlionfishaltblog/src/posts/code.md

 ---
 date: 2020-12-02
-title: Code
+title: code for the pi
-tags: []
+tags:
+- raspberry pi

 ---
-Updating my pi
+# Updating my pi

 ***

-Some code to update my pi
+# Some code to update my pi

 ## The `.update` method